10 Ways to reduce the indoor air pollution | Turmerry

 Shoes are known to bring more dust, dirt, and outdoor chemicals inside your homes.
 For this reason, the practice of removing shoes before getting inside is another way of reducing indoor air pollution.

-9. Use a dehumidifier
+9. Use a Dehumidifier

 Humidity has a significant influence on indoor air quality.
 The ideal humidity level is between 30% and 50%.
 If the humidity level rises above 50%, it encourages the growth of mold, dust mites, and other allergens.